Talpidae: Characteristics

+Sex characteristics

 Behavior

 Desmans and shrew moles are primarily nocturnal, but moles are active day and night, usually travelling above ground only under cover of darkness.
 Most moles dig permanent burrows, and subsist largely on prey that falls into them.
 The shrew moles dig burrows to access deep sleeping chambers, but forage for food on the forest floor by night.
 Desmans dig burrows in riverbanks for shelter and forage in the water of rivers and lakes.
 The star-nosed mole is able to make a living much as other moles do, but are also very capable aquatic creatures, where they are able to smell underwater by using their unique proboscis to hold out a bubble of air into the water.

 Talpids appear to be generally quite antisocial animals, and although at least one species, the star-nosed mole, will share burrows, talpids are known to engage in much territorial behavior, including extraordinarily fast battles.